-PUBLIC FINANCE AUTHORITY P3 FINANCINGS HELP BRING PROTON CANCER TREATMENT TO SOUTH FLORIDA AND ALABAMA
+PUBLIC FINANCE AUTHORITY P3 FINANCINGS HELP BRING PROTON CANCER TREATMENT TO UNIVERSITY OF ALABAMA AT BIRMINGHAM

-Madison, WI - January 28, 2020 -- Thanks to a public-private partnership (P3) between the Public Finance Authority (PFA) and Proton International (PI), cancer patients in Delray Beach, FL and Birmingham, AL will have access to all the benefits of proton therapy treatment.
+Madison, WI - March 18, 2020 -- Thanks to a public-private partnership (P3) between the Public Finance Authority (PFA) and Proton International (PI), cancer patients across the state of Alabama will have access to all the benefits of proton therapy treatment at the just opened Proton International at UAB, located at the University of Alabama at Birmingham (UAB).
 PFA and PI work with hospitals and physician groups to develop one- and two-room proton treatment centers, to help address cost and financing constraints.